By: Mike Carras, Rachelle Lowder, and Edgar Torres

 Ultimately, the DoD is becoming more comfortable with automation, and therefore, RPA use is becoming more commonplace.
 The opportunities for utilizing RPA in other areas of the DoD are extensive, and we expect that proficiency in these tools will soon be critical to remain competitive — both in the financial sector and beyond.

-Ready to discuss how RPA can help ignite your digital transformation?
+Ready to discuss how an RPA developer can help ignite your digital transformation?
 Contact our expert team today.

 Michael Carras is a Principal for Ignite Digital Services and leads its RPA Center of Excellence, implementing automation initiatives on behalf of national security clients.